H4PE0N/Competitive-Programming/Functions-Testing-Folder/README.md

 with some  different  types  of  inputs  and  outputs  from 'Functions-Testing-Bootup' .
 After that you can create  the original function  in  the  'Library-Functions-Folder'.
-By doing  that  you  are  are  working  in   a   test   driven development.
+By doing that you are working with  "test driven development".
 That means that the risk of creating bugs in a function  is very low, if you have made some requirement first.

 When you are giving a name to the test function,  you  will take the original functions name and add a "_test" at  they end  of  the  name.
-That  makes  it  easier  to  find  the corresponding function when you want to access them in your programs
+That  makes  it  easier  to  find  the corresponding function when you want to access them in your programs.

 Here is a list of all the folders and  what  they  contain: